 What Is The Anti-Poverty Soldier?

-Community Action Executive Director Dr. Clarence Hightower launched the Anti-Poverty Soldier in 2014 to address inequity and elevate the public discussion surrounding poverty, to increase awareness of the root causes of poverty, and to foster new and innovative solutions to overcome it.
+Community Action Executive Director Dr. Clarence Hightower launched his Anti-Poverty Soldier column in 2014 to address inequity and elevate the public discussion surrounding poverty, to increase awareness of the root causes of poverty, and to foster new and innovative solutions to overcome it.
 One of Dr. Hightower’s main concerns is that the Twin Cities has recently gained the reputation as one of the most livable metropolitan areas in America despite its staggering disparities between white residents and its citizens of color, particularly African Americans.

 The fight against poverty has always been central to both Dr. Hightower’s professional career and personal principles.
 He has spent 35 years providing executive leadership to the Twin Cities nonprofit sector and has presided over a number of agencies designed to reduce poverty and deliver employment, education, housing, and other critical services to low-income residents.